 Where necessary an adapted or individual curriculum programme can be provided for children through individual behaviour plans.
 Children will be coached, mentored and taught how to behave and react to different situations and manage conflict.
+Teachers are taught de-escalation techniques and calming time or change of face may be offered where appropriate.
 Support may be requested from the Behaviour Support Team (BST).
-Exclusion is always a last resort.
+Suspension is always a last resort.
 Please see our behaviour management policy which provides further details.